 And, even though some of the character meals have reopened, there’s no photo opportunities there, either.

 You also wont find the free-to-use portrait studios open, either.
+UPDATE: the PhotoPass Studio in Disney Springs has reopened.

 Curious where to find the photographers in the parks?